semaphoreci/docs/ios-continuous-integration_5c8a397c2c7d3a154460db00.md

 ```

 **Note:** If you choose to connect multiple pipelines with
-[promotions](promotions), the pipeline name will help you differentiate between
+[promotions][promotions], the pipeline name will help you differentiate between
 them.
 For example, you might have a build phase and a delivery phase.

 ### Defining the agent